laurentpertois/Temp-Admin/README.md

 - Admin account to exclude from remediation

 The script is a simple Self Service policy that can be allowed any time or restricted using execution frequency and/or scoping.

+A simple icon is provided for use in Self Service if you want.